-Wheelchair seat cushions are an essential part of any transportation setup in Senior Living.
+Wheelchair seat cushions are an essential part of any transportation setup in Senior Living and Healthcare.
 While standard sling seats may be acceptable for short-term use, they are not suited for seniors to use indefinitely.
-Augmenting these seats with cushions improves not only resident comfort, but the safety of the wheelchair as well.
+Augmenting these seats with cushions improves not only patient comfort, but the safety of the wheelchair as well.

 Read on to discover helpful tips for selecting the best wheelchair cushions in 2021.